-As your team reflects on the following topics, provide data and examples from the 2022-2023 academic year to support your responses.
+As your team reflects on the following topics, provide data and examples from the 2023-2024 academic year to support your responses.
 Some questions may not apply to your institution.
-Upload the report to the accreditation database by April 30, 2024.
-Please submit the CAEP 2024 Annual Report with this state report.
+Upload the report to the Educator Preparation Provider Portal by April 30, 2025.
+Please submit the CAEP 2025 Annual Report with this state report.

-1. Changes in the Implementation of Standards: Describe changes in the standards outlined in the Institution Plan as a result of local and statewide evaluations/assessments, public hearings, or other reasons.
+1. Changes in the Implementation of Standards: Describe changes in the standards outlined in the Institution Plan resulting from local and statewide evaluations/assessments, public hearings, or other reasons.